 I'm interested in judgment and decision making generally, and more particularly in interactive decisions and games.
-My research is largely experimental, but I'm also interested in game theory itself, and issues relating to its foundations, and I use Monte Carlo methods for some of my research into the evolution of cooperation.
+My research is largely experimental, but I'm also interested in game theory itself, and issues relating to its foundations, and I use agent-based simulation methods for some of my research into the evolution of cooperation.
 I collaborate with economists, mathematicians, and psychologists, and I consider my research to be cross-disciplinary.

 - Colman, A. M., Browning, L., & Pulford, B. D. (2012).
 Spontaneous similarity discrimination in the evolution of cooperation.
 Journal of Theoretical Biology, 299, 162-171.

 - Colman, A. M., Körner, T. W., Musy, O., & Tazdaït, T. (2011).
 Mutual support in games: Some properties of Berge equilibria.
 Journal of Mathematical Psychology, 55, 166-175.

 - Colman, A. M., & Pulford, B. D. (2012).
 Problems and pseudo-problems in understanding cooperation in social dilemmas.
 Psychological Inquiry, 23, 39-47.

 - Colman, A. M., Pulford, B. D., & Bolger, F. (2007).
 Asymmetric dominance and phantom decoy effects in games.
 Organizational Behavior and Human Decision Processes, 104, 193-206.

 - Colman, A. M., Pulford, B. D., & Lawrence, C. L. (2014).
 Explaining strategic coordination: Cognitive hierarchy theory, strong Stackelberg reasoning, and team reasoning.
 Decision, 1(1), 35–58. doi:10.1037/dec0000001